Table of contents

 Conclusion

-Docker image security scanning should certainly not be the only part of your container security strategy, but it’s a crucial one.
+Docker image security scanning should certainly not be the only part of your container security strategy, but it’s a crucial layer for early risk detection and compliance.
 Partnered with other security tools that can help you to monitor your container environment and orchestrator, as well as detect security problems in open source code included in a containerized application in ways that image scanners can’t track, image scanning is a foundational part of container security.